24 / 100

 Is Cumberland County growing or shrinking?

-Are people moving to Cumberland County?
+Are many people relocating to Cumberland County?

 [09] Similar Counties by Size & Score